-Inuvik Hub for Unique experiences in canada’s western arctic
+Inuvik Hub for experiences in western arctic

 Feel like a dip in the Arctic Ocean?
 Boating on one of Canada’s biggest river deltas?
 Experiencing authentic Arctic culture?

 Inuvik, a hub for unique experiences, is a small town located on the east channel of the Mackenzie River at the end of the Dempster Highway in the Northwest Territories.
 Since the highway from Inuvik further north to Tuktoyaktuk opened, adventurers and road-trippers enroute to Tuktoyaktuk—the true end of the road—stop in Inuvik to check out a few sites and book other activities further afield best experienced with locals.